 [filename] Log events are stored in a file with the specified name.
-If a path trace = stderr, network debug stdout Log events are sent to the Standard output (stdout).
+If a path trace = stderr, network debug

 Specifies the outputs to which an application sends the log events of the Trace level and higher (that is, log events of the Standard, Interaction, and Trace levels).
 The log outputs must be separated by a comma when more than one output is configured.
 For example: